LoopScheduler/LoopScheduler/paper.md

 customizable by breaking different parts of the loop to modules and running them in a multi-threaded loop.
 A limited number of threads are used to run all the tasks, because the order of execution in a game loop iteration is not important.
-Using a limited number of threads has the benefit of reducing context switch times.
+Using a limited number of threads has the benefit of reducing scheduling overhead.
 Also, modules that run in a game loop are usually predictable, therefore timespan predictors are used for scheduling.

 # Statement of need